charviis/date-api/README.md

 # date-api

-## API created to tell the date with JSON output
+## API created to tell the date thru cURL